wonsunahn/CS1622_Parser/README.md

 <tt>Launch parser</tt> selection is a launch configuration defined in the
 [.vscode/launch.json](.vscode/launch.json) file.
 In that file, you will see that the <tt>args</tt> property is set with an input redirection to
-<tt>${workspaceFolder}/tests/helloworld.mjava</tt>.
+<tt>${workspaceFolder}/tests/src0.mjava</tt>.
 If you wish to debug with some
-other input file, please change helloworld.mjava to some other .mjava file under the tests/ folder.
+other input file, please change src0.mjava to some other .mjava file under the tests/ folder.

 If you are not familiar with VSCode debugging, here is a tutorial: https://code.visualstudio.com/docs/editor/debugging

-Note that you are not allowed to put breakpoints on lex.l, because it is not a C/C++ source file.
-However, you can put breakpoints on lex.yy.c that is generated from lex.l.
+Note that you cannot put breakpoints on grammar.y on VSCode debugger, because it is not a C/C++ source file.
+However, you can put breakpoints on y.tab.c that is generated from grammar.y.

 ## Grading